 It is also worth noting that the Ontario Ministry of Labour has toll-free number — 1-877-202-0008 — which operates 24 hours a day, seven days a week.
 Anyone, anywhere in Ontario can call this number to report a workplace health and safety incident, unsafe work practice, critical injury, fatality or work refusal.
 The public can also call that number if they suspect unsafe work practices or for general inquiries.

 Faculty Club Unit Representative

 U of T Press Unit Representative

 89 Chestnut Unit Representative

 CUPE National Representative

 Our trustee’s are Kwame Bloomfield and Andrew Chilton.

 Trustees act as internal auditors, and meet about twice a year to review the local’s finances.
 The primary duty of Trustees is to uncover any fraud or misuse of union funds.
 The secondary function of Trustees is to review the way that the Secretary-Treasurer is doing their job and to suggest ways that the financial affairs of the local might be improved.

-David Viera (Chair), Stanley Treivus, and Luke Daccord form the Communications Committee.
+Stanley Treivus and Luke Daccord form the Communications Committee.
 This committee meets on a semi-regular basis and produces all communications (newsletters, bargaining bulletins, emails, website updates, and more) for the Union.
-If you have any input about what the Communications Committee can improve on, or suggestions for future newsletter content, please feel free to contact the committee chair, David Viera, at email@example.com.
+If you have any input about what the Communications Committee can improve on, or suggestions for future newsletter content, please feel free to contact Stanley at email@example.com

 The local periodically hosts training sessions to certify members to become shop stewards.
 If you are interested in becoming a shop steward for your workplace or campus, we encourage you to contact the union president to learn more.
 Full-time, part-time, contract, and casual members can all serve as union stewards.